A Laplacian Pyramid Based Generative H&E Stain Augmentation Network: Discussion

 \subsection{Determining the $\lambda$ Hyperparameters}

-\new{This section outlines the reasoning behind selecting the $\lambda$ hyperparameters for G-SAN training.
+This section outlines the reasoning behind selecting the $\lambda$ hyperparameters for G-SAN training.
 The central idea here is to prioritize the loss terms based on their significance in achieving stain-morphology disentanglement.
 To this end, we assign the highest value to $\lambda_{cc}$ since minimizing $\calL_{cc}$ is critical for ensuring that the stain profile and the morphology can be disentangled and put back together through the cyclic reconstruction process without any loss of information.
 Similarly, to avoid the trivial solution where all the useful information is solely encoded in the morphology representation, we assign a large value to $\calL_{lr}$ as well.
-Giving the network the ability to recover the random stain vector $\vz_s^r$ that was used to produce the augmented output $\mI^{out}$ ensures that $\vz_s^r$ meaningfully contributes to the synthesized image.}
+Giving the network the ability to recover the random stain vector $\vz_s^r$ that was used to produce the augmented output $\mI^{out}$ ensures that $\vz_s^r$ meaningfully contributes to the synthesized image. \new{The effects of ablating $\calL_{lr}$ are visually presented in \cref{fig:lr_ablation}.}

-\new{The remaining loss terms in G-SAN training serve primarily to regulate the process and are thus assigned less weight.
+The remaining loss terms in G-SAN training serve primarily to regulate the process and are thus assigned less weight.
 For instance, $\calL_{sp}$ ensures that the structural information is preserved halfway through the cyclic reconstruction process.
 However, overly emphasizing this term can limit the stain diversity in the augmented images.
 Similarly, $\calL_{id}$ and $\calL_{vae}$ are vital to SMN's formulation as a VAE.
-Still, they are not as crucial in achieving stain-morphology disentanglement and are therefore given less weight than $\calL_{cc}$ and $\calL_{lr}$.}
+Still, they are not as crucial in achieving stain-morphology disentanglement and are therefore given less weight than $\calL_{cc}$ and $\calL_{lr}$.

+\new{Finally, using the same nucleus segmentation experimental setup, \cref{tbl:lambda} quantitatively illustrates the effects of the various loss terms discussed above.
+All losses meaningfully contribute to the performance of G-SAN.}